 Likelihood Description Probability Risk score Very likely Is expected to occur and is almost certain Greater than 90% 4 Likely Will probably occur and measures may or may not exit to reduce likelihood Between 50% and 90% 3 Unlikely Might occur at some point in time.
-Conditions do exist for this to occur but controls exist and are effective Between 10% and 50% 2 Very unlikely Rare and may occur only in exceptional circumstances.
+Conditions do exist for this to occur but controls exist and are effective 2 Very unlikely Very unlikely Rare and may occur only in exceptional circumstances.
 Bield has had no experience or little experience of this risk.
-Less than 10% 1
+1